im-deep/giftbog/README.md

 # GiftBog
+A simple command line interface for the r/FashionReps users to scrape Superbuy's giftbags.
-Superbuy's giftbags scraper written in Go with Colly
+Written in Go and with Colly.